jslowbro/game-service/ReadMe.md

 Domain logic is contained within 2 Aggregates (Round and GameState) and a set of Policies.
 Testing is realised through unit tests of the domain logic.
 See tests in groovy/com/janchabik/gameservice/domain

-Extensibility is realised through set of GameConfigurationProvider (to change default values for startingCash etc.) and set of Policies that can be added, removed, changed rather easily since domain logic depends only on their interfaces.
+Extensibility is realised through GameConfigurationProvider (to change default values for startingCash etc.) and set of Policies that can be added, removed, changed rather easily since domain logic depends only on their interfaces.
 Fe.
 OutComeCalculationPolicy is provisioned through a factory, which in this case is an overkill, but the purpose was to showcase possible extensibility ie. providing different policies based on external factors.
+Domain model allows user to accumulate more than one free round, 1 free round could be granted by OutComeCalculationPolicy.
+In the future there may a game mode granting user more than one free round so I made the domain ready for that.

-Readability and reflecting domain over writing less code.
-For example PlayingForFreeBetDeductionPolicy and PlayingForFreeBetDeductionPolicy do the same thing yet they're different from domain perspective hence separate classes.
+Readability and reflecting domain were more important over writing less code.
+For example PlayingForFreeBetDeductionPolicy and
+PlayingForFreeBetDeductionPolicy do the same thing yet they're different from domain perspective hence separate classes.

 ## Known limitations